zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

 The outcome of this Test case is "pass" in all other cases.

-Message                           | Default severity level (if message is emitted) :---------------------------------|:----------------------------------- CHILD_NS_FAILED                   | NOTICE
+Message                           | Default severity level (when message is outputted) :---------------------------------|:----------------------------------- CHILD_NS_FAILED                   | NOTICE
 NO_RESPONSE                       | WARNING